REXPACO ASDI: Joint unmixing and deconvolution of the circumstellar environment by angular and spectral differential imaging: Statistical model of the nuisance

 \subsection{Patch-based statistical modeling}

 Image patches (i.e., neighborhoods of a few tens to a hundred pixels) offer an interesting trade-off between locality (small enough to capture a local behavior) and complexity (they include enough pixels to collect geometrical and textural information).
-Their use has been very successful in image restoration, from methods based on image self-similarity \cite{buades2005non}, collaborative filtering \cite{dabov2007image}, sparse coding \cite{aharon2006k,mairal2009non}, mixture models \cite{zoran2011learning,yu2011solving}, or Gaussian models \cite{lebrun2013nonlocal}.
-Whereas deep neural networks have become the state-of-the-art approach to learn rich models of natural images (either generative or discriminative), patch-based models retain serious advantages when the number of training samples is limited or in the case of highly non-stationary images.
-As can be seen in Fig.\ref{fig:data}(a), images in an ASDI dataset are far from stationary.
+Their use has been very successful in image restoration, from methods based on image self-similarity \citep{buades2005non}, collaborative filtering \citep{dabov2007image}, sparse coding \citep{aharon2006k,mairal2009non}, mixture models \citep{zoran2011learning,yu2011solving}, or Gaussian models \citep{lebrun2013nonlocal}.
+Whereas deep neural networks have become the state-of-the-art approach to learn rich models (either generative or discriminative) of natural images, patch-based models retain serious advantages when the number of training samples is limited or in the case of highly non-stationary images.
+As can be seen in Fig. \ref{fig:data}(a), images in an ASDI dataset are far from stationary: residual star light is the strongest at the center of the image (at the actual location of the star).
 Observations made during separate nights around different stars also often display significantly different structures because of changes in the observing conditions (which impact the residual aberrations uncorrected by adaptive optics, and hence the spatial distribution of speckles due to star light) and star brightness.
-This limits the possibility to use external observations to learn a model to process a specific ASDI sequence and motivates the development of a patch-based approach based solely on the ASDI sequence of interest.
+This limits the possibility to use external observations (e.g., using the RDI technique, see Sect. \ref{sec:introduction}) to learn a model to process a specific ASDI sequence and motivates the development of a patch-based approach based solely on the ASDI sequence of interest.

-Under our patch-based model, the distribution of an ASDI sequence $\data\in\mathbb{R}^{NLT}$ \emph{without disk or exoplanet} (formed by the collection of $T$ multi-spectral images with $L$ spectral bands and $N$ pixels in each band) is given by:
+Under our patch-based model, the distribution of an ASDI sequence $\data\in\mathbb{R}^{NLT}$, formed by the collection of $T$ multi-spectral images with $L$ spectral bands and $N$ pixels in each band, after chromatic speckles alignment and \emph{without disk or exoplanet} is given by: